wataruoguchi/poc-cursor-based-pagination/apps/backend/src/shared/utils/pagination/README.md

 ## Best Practices

 ### 1. Column Selection
 - Use `created_at` or `updated_at` for natural chronological ordering
-- Include a unique identifier (like `id`) in composite cursors for deterministic ordering
+- Include a unique identifier (like `id`) in composite cursors
-- Choose columns that have indexes for optimal performance
+- Choose columns that have database indexes

-### 2. Cursor Management

-- Always validate cursor timestamps to detect stale cursors
-- Use appropriate limits (10-100 items typically)
-- Consider cursor expiration for security
+- Use type-safe cursor creation with proper column validation

-### 3. Performance
+### 2. Performance
 - Ensure cursor columns have database indexes
 - Use composite indexes for multi-column cursors
 - Monitor query performance with large datasets

-### 4. Error Handling
+### 3. Error Handling
 - Handle invalid cursor gracefully (module provides fallback to defaults)
 - Log cursor errors for debugging
 - Provide meaningful error messages to users

-### 5. Logging

-- Always provide a logger instance for proper observability
+### 4. Type Safety
+- Use generic types for table records
+- Leverage schema-driven types for automatic synchronization
+- Define proper table types for extended databases
-- Use descriptive logger names for different modules
+- Use `ExtractDataTypes` utility for clean type extraction
-- Log important pagination events for debugging

-## Migration from Offset Pagination

-If migrating from offset-based pagination:

-1. **Update API endpoints** to accept cursor instead of page/offset
-2. **Modify frontend** to handle cursor-based navigation
-3. **Add database indexes** on cursor columns
-4. **Update documentation** to reflect new pagination behavior
-5. **Add logging** for pagination operations

-## Contributing
+## Architecture

-When contributing to this module:

-1. **Maintain functional programming style**
-2. **Add comprehensive tests** for new features
-3. **Update documentation** for API changes
-4. **Ensure type safety** with TypeScript
-5. **Follow existing patterns** for consistency
-6. **Include proper logging** in all functions
+The module follows a layered architecture:

+- **Repository Layer** (`repository.ts`): Low-level database query building
+- **Use Case Layer** (`usecase.ts`): High-level pagination operations with cursor management
+- **Schema-Driven Types**: Automatic type synchronization with Zod schemas

+This design ensures:
+- **Separation of concerns** between database and business logic
+- **Testability** without complex mocking
+- **Type safety** throughout the stack
+- **Functional programming** principles